svenalexdev/ai-simple-server/README.md

 ```bash
 npm install
 ```

+### Get a Gemini API Key

+- Follow this link to get your API key: https://aistudio.google.com/app/apikey
+- If a modal pops up, click `Get API key`
+- In the dashboard, click `Create API Key` in the top right corner
+- Click `Create API key in new project` if this is your first time working with Gemini
+  - choose an existing project if re-generating an API key

+### Continue project Setup

 - Create `.env` file at the root of the project with a variable `GEMINI_API_KEY` with the value of your Gemini secret key
 - Add a second variable `MONGO_URI` and set it to your MongoDB Connection string